Docsv0.6.27

 Integrate with your inference stack

-UltraCompress reconstructs the original PyTorch model bit-identically before any inference framework runs.
+UltraCompress reconstructs the PyTorch model reproducibly — deterministic reconstruction of the validated artifact, verified via SHA-256 — before any inference framework runs.
 Once reconstructed, it's a standard transformers model that drops into any inference stack you already use.

 vLLM